carissa406/good-feet-reviews/README.md

 - review_likes

 # Data Exploration and Preprocessing
 The distribution of the review ratings can be shown by the below barplot.
 To improve the accuracy of the model since we have a small amount of observations, the star ratings were combined into "good" and "bad" ratings.
-4 stars and below are considered good, while 3 stars and below are considered bad for these purposes.
+It would be very difficult for the model to accurately classify the individual star ratings (such as 2-4 stars) because there is less than 10 observations in those variables and the model would be more biased towards predicting the 5-star reviews that have around 70 observations.
+Therefore, for this analysis, 4 stars and below are considered good, while 3 stars and below are considered bad.
 The next figure shows the combined binary ratings.
 It is shown that there are much more good ratings than bad ones.

 ### Original Barplot of 1-5 Star Ratings